 A student has a right to inspect and review his/her permanent student records.
 Such records may include identifying data, academic work completed, grades, achievement test scores, aptitude test scores, health data, teacher or counselor ratings and observations, and verified reports of serious or recurrent behavior.

-A student who desires to inspect his/her records may do so by contacting the Director of Admissions/Registrar who will schedule such inspection.
+A student who desires to inspect his/her records may do so by contacting the Registrar who will schedule such inspection.
 The student may challenge the accuracy of the records and the College will grant a hearing.
 Such a challenge should be directed to the Dean of Student Development.